TomConlin/StarBash/README.md

 ### star only histogram

 Still want to see a histogram of just the bright pixels
-Should get one of just the background as well.
+_Should get one of just the background as well_).
-If there is still some structure we could go looking for faint stars (phase two).
+_If there is still some structure we could go looking for faint stars (phase two)_.

 Double check the brightest for ploting